theMackabu/volt/README.md

 ## Usage

-Just type `volt` to generate the initial config, fill out the details, and you are set!
+Just type `volt` to generate the initial config, fill out the details, then create a new server using `volt server` and you are set!

 - Manually push cache just
   `volt push`